vamoirid/Computer-Architecture/Lab_2/Report_Lab2.md

 **L1 Cache** is positioned as close to the processor as possible, thus the addition of extra multiplexors and comparators is more difficult than **L2 Cache**.

-Therefore, we can assume that each step of associativity adds a cost of 20% on L1 caches and 15% on L2 Caches.
+Associativity complexity depends on the **cache size**.
+Therefore, we can assume that each step of associativity adds a cost of (1+L1assoc/10)*L1size on L1 caches and (1+L2assoc/15)*L2size on L2 Caches.

 * **Cacheline Size**
 ?